USDepartmentofLabor/Developer/health-and-safety/_posts/2013-01-31-injuries-and-illness.md

 			</td>
 				<td>
 				<span class="small">Column Description</span>
-				Varchar(1)The code identifies the type of case for which data are available.
+				The code identifies the type of case for which data are available.
 Choose total recordable cases (all, poisoning, skin disease, hearing loss, respiratory illeness, or all other) or involving days away from work, days of job transfer and restriction, or all three.
 See list at ftp://ftp.bls.gov/pub/time.series/ii/ii.case_type.
 			</td>
 			</tr>
 			<tr>